wozhu6104/eb-solys/README.md

 As built-in scripting language Xtend was chosen, due to following reasons:

-* Xtend is using the Java type-system and hence allows a seamless integration into an Eclipse RCP application, what {solys} is.
+* Xtend is using the Java type-system and hence allows a seamless integration into an Eclipse RCP application, what EB solys is.
 * Xtend code will be generated into Java source code on-the-fly in the background, so that no additional interpreter is needed at runtime.
 * Xtend is a hybrid language that combines object-oriented and functional programming at the same time, which allows the implementation of very expressive and concise scripts.
 * You have the full power of Java with some syntactical sugar on top.